CFBSD-Summer2020/HW02/HW02_A_Graph-Fails.md

 Why aren’t the points blue?
 It is making me blue that the points in the graph aren’t blue :\`(

+> setting a constant color for all points should be done outside of aes.

 ``` r
 ggplot(data = mpg) +